rossedward-arch/ml-generative-energy-design/docs/literature_review.md

 ## 1.11 Conclusion and Research Gaps

+In summary, while generative design and RL offer powerful tools for climate-adaptive architecture, their practical adoption is hampered by limited integration of future climate data and a lack of transparent, explainable AI.
+This research addresses these gaps by developing a multi-objective RL-XAI framework that combines robust climate adaptation with stakeholder-centered explainability, as outlined in the following methodology.

 This literature review identifies key gaps in current generative design and building performance workflows:

 - Limited integration of future climate scenarios in early design optimization reduces resilience.